Buses in Melbourne: Bus contracting

 29 new metropolitan bus contracts came into effect on 1 July 2008, with the contracts held by National Bus Company and Melbourne Bus Link running for five years, while the other 27 contracts running for 7 years with a possible 3-year extension.
 At the end of the 5-year contracts, the National Bus Company and Melbourne Bus Link routes were tendered out as the Melbourne Metropolitan Bus Franchise, which was awarded to Transdev Melbourne and commenced on 1 August 2013.
 The other 27 contracts all received the 3-year extensions and would end in 2018.

 As the existing contracts were expiring soon, the Victorian Government announced contract reforms introducing new performance-based contracts in April 2018, with Ventura Bus Lines, CDC Melbourne and Donric Group agreeing to commence 10-year contracts on 1 July 2018.
 Transdev Melbourne is not part of the contract reform as it operates the separate Melbourne Metropolitan Bus Franchise.
 However, BusVic and many other bus operators were unsatisfied with the conditions of the contracts, which require operators to transfer any of their assets to the government.
 Throughout May and June, BusVic and the operators held protests outside the Victorian Parliament House to oppose the new contracts.
 In June 2018, in response to the backlash, the government offered a seven-year contract to all Melbourne bus operators, with no end-of-term access to staff, depots, fleet and intellectual property.
 This meant that under this contract, operators are not obliged to transfer any of their assets to the government.
 Cranbourne Transit, Sita Buslines, Ventura and Donric continued to commence the original 10-year contracts, which end on 30 June 2028, while the other operators, including CDC Melbourne, commenced the new 7-year contracts, ending on 30 June 2025.

-The Melbourne Metropolitan Bus Franchise was put out to tender and was awarded to Kinetic Group in October 2021, with Kinetic taking over the routes from Transdev on 31 January 2022.
+The Melbourne Metropolitan Bus Franchise was put out to tender and was awarded to Kinetic Melbourne in October 2021, with Kinetic taking over the routes from Transdev on 31 January 2022.
 As part of the franchise award, 36 fully electric buses would be introduced by mid-2025.

+Towards the end of the 7-year contracts that began in 2018, small bus operators MorelandBus and Moonee Valley Coaches sold their public bus operations to Kinetic and Dysons respectively in 2023 and 2024.
+In September 2024, the Victorian Government awarded new ten-year contracts to Kinetic, Dysons and CDC Melbourne, which would commence after the end of the 7-year contracts on 1 July 2025.
+As part of CDC Melbourne's bid, Kastoria Bus Lines (including Broadmeadows Bus Service) would transfer its fleet, depot and staff to CDC, in addition to its routes.
+Meanwhile, Ryan Brothers Bus Service and Panorama Coaches also ceased operating public bus routes.
+Dysons lost about half of its operating area to CDC and Kinetic, but gained the routes operated by Panorama Coaches.